SaintHova/FRCS/README.md

 - Ranking System
 - Improved documentation on how to use the site
 - REST API to enable compatibility with 3rd party software

+# Tech Stack Used
+Djago is a widely-used framework for creating web-applications, and was used to create FRCS.

+- Frontend
+  - HTML, CSS, TailwindCSS, JS
+- Backend
+  - Python, PostgreSQL, DigitalOcean, NginX, Gunicorn